internspirit/Hackathon-2025/readme.md

 ```

 ## ⏳ Submission Deadline
-🕒 Ensure your project is pushed by **Continously after every hour** to be considered for evaluation.
+🕒 Ensure your project is pushed  **Continously after every hour** to be considered for evaluation.

 ## 🏆 Judging Criteria
 Projects will be evaluated based on: